Free Consultations (954) 467-6400

 Failure or delay in the diagnosis of sepsis is one of the many types of medical malpractice claims our attorneys handle.
-Schedule your free case evaluation with one of our experienced attorneys today.
+Schedule your free case evaluation with one of our experienced sepsis negligence attorneys today.
 We will help you explore your rights after a sepsis-related incident.

 Signs and Symptoms of Sepsis

 Sepsis describes the presence of bacteria and toxins in the tissues, typically due to infection.
 Post-operative infections are some of the most common causes of sepsis in patients.
 Other causes include wound infections, pneumonia, abdominal/kidney infections, or bloodstream infections.
 Most types of infections can turn into sepsis if left untreated.
-Sepsis occurs when the body’s normal response to an infection triggers an inflammatory response, causing changes and damages to organs.
-Signs and symptoms of sepsis can include:
+Sepsis occurs when the body’s normal response to an infection triggers an inflammatory response, causing changes and organ damage.

 • Abnormally high or low body temperature